Rutgers-RPL/github-training/README.md

     gh auth status
     ```

- 6. Discord DM a screen grab of the output of those commands to Kashvi C (kashibarmoo) or Tyler A (sandman444).
+ 6. Discord DM a screen grab of the output of those commands to Mahir S (MahirShah1) or Tyler A (sandman444).
 It should look something like the following.

     ![Error Displaying Image!](./gfx/verify_install.png "Installation Verification")